Mortification (band): Original line-up

-In 1987, bass guitarist and vocalist Steve Rowe formed the Australian power metal band LightForce with Murray Adams on guitar, Steve Johnson on vocals and Errol Willenberg on drums.
-The group played on the local metal scene and signed with United States label, Pure Metal Records to release their debut album, Mystical Thieves in May 1989.
-They supported US Christian glam metallers Stryper on their 1989 tour of Australia.
-In 1990, Rowe, was determined to play heavy music with a Christian message, and was joined by drummer Jayson Sherlock and guitarist Cameron Hall under the LightForce name to record the demo Break the Curse.
-The group had changed musically towards thrash metal with a death metal influence and when Michael Carlisle replaced Hall on guitar, they were renamed Mortification.
+In 1987, bass guitarist and vocalist Steve Rowe formed Australian power metal band LightForce with guitarist Murray Adams, singer Steve Johnson, and drummer Errol Willenberg.
+The group played on the local metal scene.
+They signed with United States label Pure Metal Records to release their debut album, Mystical Thieves, in May 1989.
+They supported US Christian glam band Stryper on their 1989 Australian tour.
+In 1990, Rowe was determined to play heavy Christian music.
+Drummer Jayson Sherlock and guitarist Cameron Hall joined him to become LightForce and record the demo Break the Curse.
+The group shifted towards thrash metal with a death metal influence.
+When Michael Carlisle replaced Hall, they renamed to Mortification.
 According to Rowe, the name comes from the King James Bible, "Mortify therefore the deeds of the flesh."
 Break the Curse was released in 1991 as Mortification's second album.

-In early 1991, they released their self-titled debut album on the US Christian label Intense Records.
-The direction of the music had changed once again.
-A lot of the songs were taken from their demo Break the Curse, but the band tuned their guitars down, and the feel to the songs was a lot more heavy and doomy than on previous material.
-Also, Rowe proved to be an excellent death metal vocalist, presenting his "Grind Baritone vocals of extreme reality" throughout the album.
+In early 1991, they released their self-titled debut album on US Christian label Intense Records.
+They changed musical direction again.
+Many songs were taken from their demo Break the Curse, but the band downtuned their guitars, making the songs heavier and doomier.
+As a death metal vocalist, Rowe presented his "Grind Baritone vocals of extreme reality" throughout the album.
 According to AllMusic, the band "sought to provide a positive alternative to traditional death metal acts such as Carcass, Death and Obituary.
 On the strength of their self-titled 1990 debut, Mortification quickly gained a reputation in their native Australia for being one of the loudest and fastest bands around."